 - if you have an underactive thyroid (hypothyroidism), liver problems, pancreas problems, diabetes, or a certain type of irregular heartbeat (atrial fibrillation or atrial flutter)

 - if you are taking a beta-blocker (eg, metoprolol), an estrogen, or a thiazide diuretic (eg, hydrochlorothiazide)

 Some MEDICINES MAY INTERACT with omega-3-acid ethyl esters.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticoagulants (eg, warfarin), aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), or any other medicine that affects blood clotting because the risk of bleeding may be increased
+- Anticoagulants (eg, warfarin), antiplatelet medicines (eg, aspirin, clopidogrel), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), or any other medicine that affects blood clotting because the risk of bleeding may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if omega-3-acid ethyl esters may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.